nadinestpierre/sp-reactjs-client/README.md

 1. Setting up the name of your library
   * Open `webpack.config.js` file and change the value of `libraryName` variable so it matches the name of your library.
   * Open `webpack.config.js` file and provide values for `siteUrl`, `username` and `password` to be able to upload assets to a site.
-  * Open `package.json` file and change all occurrences of `sharepoint-starterpack` and `starterpack` so it matches the name of your library.
 2. production mode
   * Run `npm install` to get the project's dependencies
   * Run `npm run prod` to produce a minified version of your library.